WEC-Sim/WEC-Sim/source/tutorials.rst

 * Place the **Fixed** block to connect the base to the seabed.
 This constrains the base to be fixed relative to the **Global Reference Frame**.

 * Place a **Rotational PTO** block to connect the base to the flap.
-This constrains the flap to move in pitch relative to the base, and allows definition of PTO damping.
+This constrains the flap to move in pitch relative to the base, and allows for the definition of PTO damping.

 .. figure:: _static/OSWEC_WECSim.JPG
    :width: 600pt